 Google AdWords, however, takes some finesse and practice, and it takes time to see tangible results.
 Do some research and analyze results as you go along, or hire a professional.
 You can read more about AdWords here, and even get free help from Google setting up your campaign.

 According to statistica.com, more than 220 million people in the U.S. will shop online this year, making internet exposure crucial for businesses with something to sell.
 This does not include the masses that will use the internet to learn more about your business and then purchase directly from you.
 Small businesses may find it hard to decide where to spend their time and money when it comes to digital marketing.
-As the largest internet search engine in the world, Google is an excellent place to start.
+As the largest internet search engine in the world, it is an excellent idea to market on Google.